Appeal against a School Admission Decision

 The Next Step

-The Education Services will prepare a statement detailing how the school's admission criteria have been applied and the reason they or the school have been unable to offer your child a place at your preferred school.
+The Education Service will prepare a statement detailing how the school's admission criteria have been applied and the reason they or the school have been unable to offer your child a place at your preferred school.

-The Education Services also supply to the Clerk copies of any relevant previous correspondence with the LA or the school.
+The Education Service also supply to the Clerk copies of any relevant previous correspondence with the LA or the school.
 All this information will be circulated to you and the Appeal Committee, unless you have asked otherwise.

 All the written information you have provided to the Clerk will be circulated to the Appeal Committee.
 You can submit written material in support of your appeal right up to the appeal date, although it assists if you submit the material earlier.